 - The most obvious symptom is unusually slow movements and reflexes.

 - Doctors may try several different treatment options for a person diagnosed with the disease.

 - Unfortunately, bradykinesia and other symptoms of Parkinson's disease have no known cure.

-There are varying degrees of bradykinesia, and they can often mean everyday movements, such as lifting arms or legs, take much longer.
+There are varying degrees of bradykinesia, and the condition can often mean that everyday movements, such as lifting arms or legs, take much longer.

 Parkinson's disease is the main cause of bradykinesia.
 As Parkinson's progresses through its stages, a person's ability to move and respond quickly diminishes.